mgusmano/angular2-extjs/README.md

 angular2-extjs

-ExtJS Bridge for Angular2
+Ext JS Bridge for Angular2 (The Bridge)
 =======

-Works with Sencha Ext JS 6.2 modern toolkit
+The Bridge Works with the Sencha Ext JS 6.2 modern toolkit

-to try:
+To try The Bridge with a test Angular2 application:

 Install Angular-CLI  (instructions at: https://github.com/angular/angular-cli)